docker/docs/configuration.md

 * Authentication settings
 * Garbage collection
 * Updates
+* Docker daemon (this is set from the Trusted Registry CLI and not the UI)

 >**Note**:
->Saving changes you've made to settings may restart various services, as follows:
+>Saving changes you've made to settings will restart various services, as follows:
 >
  * General settings: full Docker Trusted Registry restart
  * License change: full Docker Trusted Registry restart